 Few changes occurred during the 1940’s, the Glenmore Irrigation continued to operate and maintain its gravity fed, open flume and ditch distribution system.
 The 1950’s however, saw the complete reconstruction and upsizing of the South Lake Dam, which had been built originally by Central Okanagan Lands in 1918.
 December 31st, 1949 marked the retirement of W.R.
 (Bill) Reed as the District's longest-standing manager.
 Employed first as a surveyor, then as manager of the Kelowna Irrigation Company before it was taken over by GID, Reed served the District as manager, secretary, assessor and collector for almost 30 years.
 Mr. Reed served the District in a proficient and resourceful way.
 GID's difficult early years of reconstruction and system expansion proved him to be a technically knowledgeable and a dedicated employee.
 During the long battle with the provincial government over the Conservation Relief Fund, he was proved an astute negotiator.
 Highly regarded as an honest, forthright, no-nonsense type of man, he was difficult to replace after his retirement.

-Complete rehabilitation of its distribution system to underground, pressurized pipelines was Glenmore Irrigations priority during the late '60s.
-Funding for the reconstruction and upgrading was made possible with the passing of the Agricultural Rehabilitation and Development (ARDA), with the costs being shared equally among the District and the Federal and Provincial Governments.
-The 1970's saw the introduction of chlorine to provide a safe supply of domestic water, the construction of a dam on Bulman/Moore Lake, and the aggressive search for sources of groundwater within the Glenmore Irrigation Boundaries.
+Complete rehabilitation of its distribution system to underground, pressurized pipelines was Glenmore Irrigation priority during the late ‘60s.
+Funding for the reconstruction and upgrading was made possible with the passing of the Agricultural Rehabilitation and Development (ARDA), with the costs being shared equally among the district and the federal and provincial Governments.
+The 1970’s saw the introduction of chlorine to provide a safe supply of domestic water, the construction of a dam on Bulman/Moore Lake, and the aggressive search for sources of groundwater with the Glenmore Irrigation Boundaries.

 Glenmore and Ellison Irrigation Districts were amalgamated on April 5, 1990 to form the Glenmore-Ellison Improvement District.
-Today the District supplies over 9000 acres of Land, with 6400 connections (approx. 15,000 people).
+The District supplied approximately 4000 acres of Grande A land with 3800 connections (approx. 9500 people) domestic connections.
 Water is still collected and stored in Postill, Bulman, South, and McKinley reservoirs.
-Five wells augment the District's water supply, which is constantly monitored and tested for adherence to Canadian Drinking Water Quality Guidelines.
-On December 31, 2004 the District acquired the McKinley Landing Water Works and now supplies this area, which is serviced by water from Okanagan Lake.
+Three wells, with a fourth under construction, augment the district’s water supply, which is constantly monitored and tested for adherence to Canadian Drinking Water Quality Guidelines.